Whatever I Say Is Royal Ocean

 Whatever I Say Is Royal Ocean is the debut EP by American post-hardcore band Dance Gavin Dance.
 Released on November 14, 2006, the album was originally recorded over a six month period with producer Phil Devereux and was subsequently produced and mastered by Kris Crummett after the band signed to Rise Records.

+The artwork for the EP is a painting by unclean vocalist, Jon Mess—as opposed to Mattias Adolfsson, who has made cover art for all of the band's following albums.